djcurill/two-wheels/README.md

 - 🔲 Functioning FLASK app with a single endpoint for POST machine learning predictions

 My [Issue Board](https://github.com/djcurill/two-wheels/issues) is pretty religiously maintained, so to see the current state of the project, I recommend starting there.
 If you are a KanBan lover, check out the [MVP Project Board](https://github.com/djcurill/two-wheels/projects/1) instead.

+With an MVP release, the machine learning model will use the following set of features to predict the price:
+- The year of manufacturing
+- The Brand
+- The model
+- The condition / quality
+- The material
+- The frame size (should have no impact to be honest)
+- The wheel size
+- The front suspension travel
+- The rear suspension travel

 # Assumptions & Limitations